by Matt Gibson

 Other Issues That Can Lead To Drooping Hydrangeas

-There are some other issues that can end in droopy hydrangea blooms.
+There are some other issues that can end in wilted hydrangeas.
 Over-fertilization can lead to droopy hydrangeas when there is an excess of nitrogen production in the soil.
-Excess nitrogen can cause quick growth spurts during which stems can’t grow quick enough to provide support.
+Excess nitrogen can cause quick growth spurts during which hydrangea stems can’t grow quick enough to provide support.
 Excess nitrogen in the soil can be solved by adding in potassium and phosphorus fertilizers for balance.

 Other environmental factors can attribute to drooping hydrangeas, such as inadequate sun or soil deficiencies.
 It is rarely disease but usually inadequate growing conditions that are responsible for sagging flower clusters.